Siege of Maastricht (1673): Advances in siege tactics

 Maastricht was the first siege where the famous French engineer Sébastien Le Prestre de Vauban directed operations, rather than being a technical advisor.
 He was not a military commander and according to the custom of the time, subordinate to the senior officer present, in this case Louis XIV.
 Louis had forbidden his generals de Condé or Turenne to be present at the siege to prevent them from sharing in the glory.
-Louis regularly visited the trenches, exposing himself to enemy fire and was closely followed by painters and poets who had to immortalise his exploits for posterity, as well as the court historian Paul Pellisson.
+The King regularly visited the trenches, exposing himself to enemy fire and was closely followed by painters and poets who had to immortalise his exploits for posterity, as well as the court historian Paul Pellisson.

 Although commonly remembered for the fortifications he built, Vauban's greatest innovations were in the field of offensive operations.
 Some years before the capture of Maastricht he had expressed his thoughts on siege warfare in a manuscript, that after his death, in 1740, was published under the title Mémoire pour servir d’instruction dans la conduite des sièges et dans la défense des places.
-This has provided modern researchers some insights about the general principles de Vauban probably applied.
+This has provided modern researchers with some insights about the general principles Vauban probably applied.
 The 'siege parallel' had been in development since the mid-16th century but Maastricht saw him bring the idea to practical fulfilment.
 Three parallel trenches were dug in front of the walls, connecting the perpendicular assault trenches, the earth thus excavated being used to create embankments screening the attackers from defensive fire, while bringing them as close to the assault point as possible (see Diagram).
 The transverse parallels allowed a much larger number of troops to participate simultaneously in an assault to overwhelm the defenders, while avoiding choking points that often had led to costly failures.
-Artillery was moved into the trenches, allowing them to target the base of the walls at close range, with the defenders unable to depress their own guns enough to counter this; once a breach had been made, it was then stormed.
+Artillery was moved into the trenches, allowing them to target the base of the walls at close range, with the defenders unable to depress their own guns enough to counter this.
+Once a breach had been made, it was then stormed.
 This remained the standard for offensive operations until the early 20th century.

 Vauban was unusually sympathetic to the impact of war on the poor, on one occasion requesting compensation be paid a man with eight children whose land was taken to build one of his forts.
-However, his siege works required large numbers of unpaid workers, with severe punishments for those who tried to evade service; 20,000 local farmers were conscripted to dig his trenches at Maastricht.
+However, his siege works required large numbers of unpaid workers, with severe punishments for those who tried to evade service.
+20,000 local farmers were conscripted to dig his trenches at Maastricht.